CaduceusInc/waleopakunle.com/_posts/2020-05-16-week-recap.md

 - [MedSeg.ai](https://www.medseg.ai/) uses a segmentation model to analyze CT scans.
 It's free to use, but not openSource, unfortunately.

-- [A Multi-Language Sentiment Analysis tool using flask API](https://github.com/amrha/MLSA) using a catboost model trained on the sentement140 kaggel dataset.
+- [A Multi-Language Sentiment Analysis tool using flask API](https://github.com/amrha/MLSA) using a catboost model trained on the sentement140 kaggle dataset.

 - [Basketball analysis API](https://github.com/chonyy/AI-basketball-analysis) built with flask, tensorflow and opencv.
 Try it out for yourselves [here](https://ai-basketball-analysis.herokuapp.com/)